RaulPValiente/twitter_bot_like_automator/README.md

-# Twitter Retweet Bot
+# Twitter Retweet+Like Bot

-This script automates the process of liking a specific tweet using Twitter bot accounts.
+This script automates the process of liking and retweeting a specific tweet using Twitter bot accounts.

 ## Requirements